geonetwork/core-doc-sources/eng/users/source/quickstartguide/newfeatures/index.rst

 INSPIRE Directive
 -----------------
 - **Support for the INSPIRE Directive:** Indexing and user interface extensions to support those who need to implement the INSPIRE metadata directive (EU).
-- **Installer package to enable INSPIRE options:** An optional new package in installer that enable GeoNetwork INSPIRE features if selected, avoiding later manual steps to enable INSPIRE support.
+- **Installer package to enable INSPIRE options:** An optional new package in the installer enables GeoNetwork INSPIRE features if selected, avoiding manual steps to enable INSPIRE support.

 Other
 -----